Note: Practice quizzes are available only for those sections of the manual covering rules of the road (Chapters 4 through 11 and Road Signs).

 “Suspension” means your license (or privilege to drive) is taken away for a period of time before it is returned.
 You may be required to pay a suspension termination fee.

-“Revocation” means your license (or privilege to drive) is cancelled.
+“Revocation” means your license (or privilege to drive) is canceled.
 To get a new license, you must re-apply to the Department of Motor Vehicles (DMV) once the revocation period is over.
 You may be required to pay a license re-application fee.
 Your application may be denied if you have a poor driving record or refuse to meet DMV requirements.
 Revocation periods may be longer than the minimum periods listed in this publication.

 ” means the courtesy extended to out-of-state-drivers that allows them to drive a motor vehicle in New York State.
 It also refers to permission from New York State for a person without a license to get a New York driver license.
 A driving privilege can be suspended or revoked for the same reasons as are New York driver licenses.
 Driving with a suspended or revoked privilege carries the same penalties as driving with a suspended or revoked license.